Utah Admin. Code R590-269-4 - Open and Special Enrollment Periods

 (ii) adoption; or

-(iii) placement for adoption
+(iii) placement for adoption.

-(c) Coverage is effective the
+(b) Coverage is effective on the

-(ii) an individual or
+(i) an individual or

-dependent loses minimum essential coverage;
+individual or dependent loses minimum essential coverage;

-(iii) an individual or dependent's enrollment
+(iii) an individual or dependent is

-(iv) an individual adequately demonstrates to
+(iv) an individual

-in relation to the enrollee; or
+contract regarding the enrollee; or

 (v) an individual permanently moves into a